-Vegetable Beef Stew is a combination of ingredients that have been cooked in liquid and served in gravy that results.
-Elements in a stew can include any variety of vegetables and meat, significantly tougher meats are usually best for slow-cooking.
-While water may be used as the stew-cooking liquid, Stock and beef broth is also most standard and recommended.
+Vegetable Beef Stew is a combination of ingredients cooked in liquid and served in gravy that results.
+Elements in a stew can include any variety of vegetables and meat.
+Significantly tougher meats are usually best for slow-cooking.
+While water may be used as the stew-cooking liquid, Stock and beef broth are also most standard and recommended.

 A small amount of red wine is sometimes added to the Vegetable Beef Stew for another layer of flavor.
 Seasoning and flavorings may also be added.
 Stews are typically cooked at a relatively low temperature (simmered, never boiled), allowing the flavors to marry together.

 Nothing will warm you up like a big bowl of Vegetable Beef Stew on a cold day.
 This recipe is packed with hearty vegetables, like potatoes, carrots, peas, and corn.
 Other vegetables can be substituted for your personal preference.
 Be sure to cook the vegetables correctly.
 You don’t want mushy veggies ruining your recipe.